Extracurricular

 Teachers arrange School Trips and Outings occasionally while considering the ability and interests of the children and the curriculum being covered.
 School tours will be arranged by the school to present the children with a new environment in which they can have opportunities for new learning and experiences.
 In general, school tours will be arranged during the last school (summer) term, but incidental trips may also be arranged as opportunities arise.
 The school is moving towards a policy of single class outings as opposed to multi-class outings.
 Tours will be arranged at the discretion of the class teacher and as nursing cover and school finances allow.

-Links with the local environment
+Links with the local community